lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - has a moon shrine symbol accessible via brick wall switch
 - has a sigil for Orinda Aries accessible via brick wall switch

-### Greenhouse

-- there is a suspicious door-looking indentation in the brick wall (seems to match similar in Secret Garden)

 ### The Precipice

 Chess puzzle: